ynput/ayon-documentation/website/docs/admin_server_installation.md

 5. Modify the default settings in the `settings/template.json` file (see provisioning page).
 6. Run the stack using `docker compose up -d`
 7. Run `make setup`
-8. Once the setup is complete, navigate to [http://localhost:5000/](http://localhost:5000/) in your web browser and log in as `admin/admin`.
+8. Once the setup is complete, navigate to [http://localhost:5000/](http://localhost:5000/)
+9. If you haven't used `template.json` file to create a user, you will be prompted to create one now.

 </ReactMarkdown>
 </TabItem>